n0m4official/Radar-Cross-Section-Simulation/README.md

 ## Current Limitations

-* No polarization-specific modeling (planned)
+* Diffraction model is UTD-inspired and not a full multi-bounce diffraction solution
+* No multiple scattering (single-bounce PO + edge diffraction only)
-* Limited validation against real-world datasets
+* Limited validation against measured RCS datasets
+* GPU path uses centroid-based approximation (CPU path is authoritative)
+* No time-domain or transient simulation

 ---